MattechLab/monalisa/docs/rst/2-4-4_binning_cardiac.rst

 After you gave an answer for every of the candidate signals, two graph are displayed:

    - one showing each phase computed from each accepted signals.
-All the phases have to approximatelly agree together.
+All the phases have to approximately agree together.
 That means that all signals measure the same cardiac phase.
    - another showing the combination of all phases computed from each accepted signals.
 That phase will be used to create the binning masks.

 Here a are some example of these two graphs: